Summer holidays for the whole family – including the dog!

 Lydford Gorge is the deepest gorge in the southwest of England, surrounded by woodland and filled with waterfalls.
 Stand under the White Lady Falls and get close to the churning Devil’s Cauldron.

 Salcombe is filled with pretty pastel-coloured houses and sandy coves, perfect for a little stroll around.

 Hartland Quay has giant cliffs and huge giant waterfalls which crash through rocks and a lovely hotel at the end.

-The Two Moors Way hiking trail links both Dartmoor and Exmoor together, it is apparently a gruelling walk, so maybe best for an energetic family with their four-legged friend.
+The Two Moors Way hiking trail links both Dartmoor and Exmoor together; it is apparently a gruelling walk, so that it may be best for an energetic family with their four-legged friend.

 So, there you have it, you needn’t worry about leaving your last family member behind when you go away, there are plenty of options and places to choose from.